The iOS 15 public beta release date is today, and it’s not alone – here are all Apple betas

 First, you’ll need to get a public beta profile.
 Using the device you wish to update to iOS 15, open up Safari (sorry, Chrome fans) and head to the Apple Beta Software Program website and click the ‘sign up’ button.
 You’ll be asked to sign in with your Apple ID to enroll your account, if you haven’t done so before.

-Then you’ll be prompted to download the software profile to your device – tap to do so.
+Then you’ll be prompted to download the software profile to your device – tap the 'Download profile' button to do so.
 You’ll need to activate this profile by opening the Settings app, and below your iCloud account info should be a new selection, ‘Profile Download.’
 Tap that and tap to install, after which you’ll be asked to restart your device.

 Once rebooted, you should be able to upgrade your iPhone to iOS 15 just like you would install a typical software update.
 Head to Settings > General > Software Update and tap ahead to install.
 Easy.